vkb1/uwc-docs/README.md

   in the UWC documentation.
 To add new images or tables, keep the .png or .jpg files of the images or tables in the Doc_Images folder and then add this image using the proper syntax in the .rst file wherever required.

-* build: This is the output folder.
+* docs: This is the output folder.
 This folder containes all the created html files after building the project.
   To see the created documentation, open the index.html file.

 * Use uniform underlines for headings in all files and keep track of indentations, whitespace and blank lines in the RST file.